hari2309s/hue-mate/README.md

 ---

-**Built for designers who ship.** Hue & You combines cutting-edge ML segmentation, perceptual color science, and export flexibility—from concept to production in seconds.
+**Built for designers who ship.** hue-und-you combines cutting-edge ML segmentation, perceptual color science, and export flexibility—from concept to production in seconds.